 - 1. Protection against sump water freezing, when the system is idle. - 2.
-Capacity control to prevent ice formation during operation.
+Capacity control to prevent ice formation during operation. - 3.
+Protection against coil freezing.

 Listed below are general guidelines which should be followed to minimize the possibility of freeze-up.
 As these guidelines may not include all aspects of the anticipated operation scheme, system designer and operator must thoroughly review the system, location of the equipment, controls and accessories to ensure reliable operation at all times.